Maikxx/frontend-applications/README.md

 In this first week I mainly focussed on getting Polymer to work, which took way longer than expected.
 What I finished after week one, was mainly the structure of the application.
 I had **routing**, **components**, **views** and and some general content.

+There was pretty much no custom styling in the application at this point.

+I did get to appreciate framework writers their work more right now.
+For the most part, they do not have any guidance in to writing their own framework.

 What I also did in this week, was mainly figuring out a way in which styling could be seperated from the JS.
 Unfortunately, I could not find anything of relevance about this subject, so I decided to give up on that part.